The greatest record company in the world in terms of its artist history.

 People don't really attach themselves to songs with negative stories.
 Sad songs yes but not the kind of lyrics that don't have an emotional story to them..
 Something I had experienced before at Motown when Stevie Wonder came to London to celebrate his 41st birthday and the label-boss released an anti-apartheid song which stiffed badly despite full UK TV & Radio support, instead of releasing a Stevie classic love song called "With Every Beat Of My Heart" which again I suggested when asked, because it was a typical "I Just Called To Say I Love You" type of Stevie song.
-Hey ho, some folks just don't know their songs from their schlongs.
+Hey ho, some folks just don't know their songs from their thongs.

-I continued breaking records that year for the US Atlantic company with Family Stand's "Ghetto Heaven" remixed by (guess who?)
+Back to Atlantic - I continued breaking records that year for the US Atlantic company with Family Stand's "Ghetto Heaven" remixed by (guess who?)
 Jazzie B & Nellie Hooper, plus Ten City "Whatever Makes You Happy", The Jungle Brothers "What You Waitin For", Ultra Nate "It's Over Now", remixing The DOC "Portrait Of A Masterpiece" with CJ Macintosh (video below) and A Way Of LIfe "Tripping On Your Love" ( a Slammer favourite) but I was seeing very clearly that the UK company didn't care much for Soul or Dance music even though one week my office enjoyed a UK music industry first by holding the Top 3 positions in the UK dance chart in Record Mirror and in DJ Mag..
-This had never been achieved by one record company until that week, pretty cool and soon it was sayōnara Atlantic Records.
+This had never been achieved by one record company until that week, pretty cool but soon it was sayōnara Atlantic Records.

 By the spring of 1992, after making a real impact at Atlantic Records, I was given a 'we'll triple your wages' offer to join another company.
-I was quite disillusioned with the attitude to dance and black music from the UK Atlantic bosses, especially as the Atlantic label's origins in the USA were founded on black music (see below), so I quit the UK Atlantic job and headed to West London to join Universal/Polygram where, over two spells, Polydor then Mercury Records, I enjoyed years of amazing hits and life experiences.
+I was quite disillusioned with the attitude to dance and black music from the UK Atlantic bosses, especially as the Atlantic label's origins in the USA were founded on black music (see below), so I handed my notice in to the UK Atlantic job and headed to West London to join Universal/Polygram where, over two spells, Polydor then Mercury Records, I enjoyed years of amazing hits and life experiences.